 Des Moines chef George Formaro says no food hugs you like potato gnocchi.
 The good news is, his recipe for the Italian classic is super easy--and so are his ideas for how to sauce them.

-- Shopping Tip Imported double-zero flour is used in pasta and pizza dough.
+Imported "double-zero" flour is used in pasta and pizza dough.
 It's very fine and yields lighter gnocchi.
 Buy it at specialty stores like Whole Foods Market, or just use all- purpose flour.